Rethinking Invasive Species Management in Florida

 Not every outsider is a threat.
 But when a new species spreads aggressively, disrupts natural systems, crowds out native plants and animals, or damages infrastructure, it crosses the line.

-Invasive species are like uninvited guests who show up to the party anyways and then eat all the food, knock over the furniture, and set fire to the rug.
+Invasive species are like uninvited guests who show up to the party anyway, eat all the food, knock over the furniture, and set fire to the rug.

 How Florida Became Invasive Ground Zero